If you have multiple credit cards with higher than average interest rates, you may be considering a balance transfer or personal loan to help you.

 What About Interest?

-If you are unable to repay the debt during the introductory period, you may be charged a massive amount of interest.
+If you are unable to repay the debt during the introductory period, interest rates will incur.

 If you know that you cannot repay the debt within the balance transfers introductory period, a personal loan may be right for you.